jgowler/Proxmox-CloudInit-Terraform-Project/Proxmox-files/README.md

 ---

-## Step 4 - Assign the role to the API Token
+## Step 4 - Assign the role to the Terraform user

-Now to add the permissions to the API Token
+Now to add the permissions to the Terraform user

 ```
-Datacenter > Permissions > Add > API Token Permission
+Datacenter > Permissions > Add > User Permission
 - Path: "/"
-- API Token: "terraform@pve!terraform"
+- User: "terraform@pve"
 - Role: "TerraformDeployment"
 - Propogate: Enabled